nayere6342/sep10-freedom-project/tool/learning-log.md

 **3/5/24**

 For my final learning log I have decided to learn more about how div can work in Wow.js.
-For example getting a div to fade in for the left would need to use ``<div class="wow fadeInLeft"> TEXT GOES HERE!!! </div>`` In this article titled ""
+For example getting a div to fade in for the left would need to use ``<div class="wow fadeInLeft"> TEXT GOES HERE!!! </div>``.
+In this article titled "Create an animated landing page layout with Wow.js" by applying the class “wow” and the animation class “fadeInLeft” to a element.
+This can help my website

 <!--
 * Links you used today (websites, videos, etc)